ing-bank/baker/docs/sections/reference/execution-semantics.md

 # In depth

 This section explains deeply how `ProcessInstances` work, and how they execute your recipes.
-You DO NOT require to understand this part to develop with Baker, it is just extra documentation for the curious and the contributor.
+You don't have to understand this part to develop with Baker.
+It is just extra documentation for the curious and the contributors.

-A recipe can be represented (and [visualized](/sections/reference/visualization/)) as a graph, which is actually a higher level representation of a [petri net](https://en.wikipedia.org/wiki/Petri_net) (which is also a graph).
+A recipe can be represented (and [visualized](/sections/reference/visualization/)) as a graph, which is actually a higher level representation of a [Petri net](https://en.wikipedia.org/wiki/Petri_net) (which is also a graph).
 When the process is represented as such it enables the `RecipeInstance` to execute the previously described execution loop, because Baker has your process state as a data structure that can be preserved as the state of the `RecipeInstance`.
 That is why you need to first use the `RecipeCompiler` and compile the recipe into a `CompiledRecipe` (petri net representation) before